Georgia Commissioner of Labor: Jobs are available

 “People say you’re just taking the side of the employers, no I’m not I’m taking the side of everybody,” says Butler.
 “That’s because as these shortages continue to go on you keep pushing wages up and costs up that’s one of the drivers you’re seeing right now when people talk about inflation.”

-Butler says they continue to serve those receiving benefits although Andrene Howell of Savannah would disagree.
+Butler says GDOL continues to serve those receiving benefits, although Andrene Howell, of Savannah, would disagree.

 Howell recently had to reapply for benefits because her first year ran out.
-She says in the past month she has not been able to get any information about whether she will get more benefits.
+She says in the past month, she has not been able to get any information about whether she will get more benefits.

 Howell said calls and other attempts to communicate with the Department of Labor were unsuccessful.